mspassov/Track-Calories-App/README.md

 ## Technologies and Key Learnings:
 - HTML / CSS front-end with some custom Bootstrap
 - Vanilla JS using OOP and Class principles, as well as ESModules
-- Local Storage was also implemented to save user progress
+- Local Storage was implemented to save user progress
+- Mobile friendly and responsive design

+This project is part of the Vanilla JS course from [Traversy Media](https://traversymedia.com/)